-Founded in the mid–late 1800s and incorporated 125 years ago in 1896 as W.M.
-Cory & Son, Cory has evolved from a coal distribution company on the River Thames into one of the UK’s leading waste management, recycling and energy recovery companies.
+Founded in the mid–late 1800s and incorporated over 125 years ago in 1896 as W.M.
+Cory & Son, Cory has evolved from a coal distribution company on the River Thames into one of the UK’s leading recycling and waste management companies.

-The Business is renamed ‘Cory’, 125 years after W.M.
-Cory & Sons was incorporated.
+The company was renamed ‘Cory’, 125 years after W.M.
+Cory & Son was incorporated.

 Cory acquired Thames Ship Repair Services, an established shipping maintenance company, based in Gravesend, Kent.